minecraftforum/rules-archive/rules/minecraft_discussion/rules.markdown

 Each individual forum in this section has unique rules, they are as follows:

-## Recent Updates
+## Recent Updates and Snapshots

-* Discussion of released features only
+* Discussion of released features and features from within snapshots only

-### Snapshot Discussion

-* Discussion of snapshot features only

 ### Future Updates